xmile1/clean-twitter/README.md

 All options can found in the extension popup menu.

 ## Contributing
 Contributions are welcome!
 Please open an issue or PR if you would like to contribute.

-Adding a new filter is easy, just add a new [tweet processor](src/contentScripts/scripts/tweetProcessor/tweetProcessors.ts) and an [option in the popup](src/popup/Popup.vue) to use it.
+Adding a new filter is easy, Just add a new [tweet processor](src/contentScripts/scripts/tweetProcessor/tweetProcessors.ts) and an [option in the popup](src/popup/Popup.vue) to use it.

 ### Development